Instructions and Rules in Pyhä-Luosto National Park

 In Pyhä-Luosto National Park, the following are

-It is allowed to go in Isokuru gorge restricted area only on the marked trail.
-Closer map of Isokuru restricted area (the area is marked on red).
+- It is allowed to go in Isokuru gorge restricted area only on the marked summer trail.
+There is no winter trail in Isokuru due to avalanche danger.
+Closer map (excursionmap.fi) of Isokuru restricted area (the area is marked on red).

-To go in Peurakero restricted area between 1.6.-14.2.
-Closer map of Peurakero restricted area (the area is marked on red).
+- To go in Peurakero restricted area between 1.6.-14.2.
+Closer map (excursionmap.fi) of Peurakero restricted area (the area is marked on red).

-Lighting campfire in recreation and restricted area are only allowed at sites marked for this purpose
+- Lighting campfires in recreation and restricted area are only allowed at sites marked for this purpose

-Camping for short-term are allowed except restricted area.
-Camping is recomended at sites marked for these purposes.
+- Camping for short-term is allowed except in restricted area.
+Camping is recommended at sites marked for these purposes.

-Summer time mountain biking is allowed on almost all occicially marked summer trails with a few exeptions.
+- Summer time mountain biking is allowed on almost all officially marked summer trails with a few exeptions.
 Biking is not allowed at Isokuru, Noitatunturi and Isonkurunkangas marked trails.

 Organizing events for large groups (over 50 persons).
 A permit is required.

-To move year round in Isokuru gorge restricted area outside the marked trail.
-Closer map of Isokuru restricted area (the area is marked on red).
+- To move year round in Isokuru gorge restricted area outside the marked trail.
+It's also forbidden to fly drones in the Isokuru gorge restricted area all year round.
+Closer map (excursionmap.fi) of Isokuru restricted area (the area is marked on red).

-To move in Peurakero restricted area between 15.2.-31.5.
-Closer map of Peurakero restricted area (the area is marked on red).
+- To move and to fly drones in Peurakero restricted area between 15.2.-31.5.
+Closer map (excursionmap.fi) of Peurakero restricted area (the area is marked on red).

 Mobile Phone Coverage